undergrad-partner-school

 Deadlines

-The application deadline for this school is January 15.
-If you are thinking about applying as a transfer student, the application deadline is April 1.
+Be sure to apply to this school by January 15.
+When submitting your application as a transfer student, the application deadline is April 1.

 Retention Rate

-The freshman retention rate for Kenyon College was 91.6% in 2025, which is an outstanding retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for Kenyon College was 91.6%, which is an outstanding retention rate only the most prestigious institutions have.

 Student Body